Red Velvet Cupcakes

 four step by step photos of alternating flour and buttermilk into red velvet cupcake batter

 Bake.
-Divide the batter between the prepared paper liners, filling each about 2/3 full.
+Divide the cupcake batter between the prepared cupcake liners, filling each about 2/3 full.
 Bake for about 18 minutes, or until a toothpick inserted in the center comes out clean.
-Allow to cool in the pan for 5 minutes, then transfer to a cooling rack to cool completely.
-Frost cooled cupcakes as desired.
+The cupcakes should bounce back when you touch the tops.

 cupcake tin with unbaked red velvet cupcakes